/* Scenario metadata

 <div class="choice-list">

-<<link "B. File IFR direct KBUU with KDPA (DuPage) as alternate — comfortable ceilings there, well above alternate mins."
+<<link "B. File IFR direct KBUU with KDPA (DuPage) as the alternate.
+Comfortable ceilings there, well above alternate minimums."
 "Dec1B">><</link>>

-<<link "C. File IFR direct KBUU with KPWK (Chicago Executive) as alternate — good ceilings, maintenance on the field."
+<<link "C. File IFR direct KBUU with KPWK (Chicago Executive) as the alternate.
+Good ceilings, and full-service maintenance on the field."
 "Dec1C">><</link>>

 <<link "D. Delay departure two hours.
 Let the front lift more before we launch.
 Push the arrival to near sunset."
 "Dec1D">><</link>>

-You walk out to the ramp.
-Connie pulls her hood up against a gusty crosswind.
+<<goto "Launch">>You walk out to the ramp.
+Connie pulls her hood up against the breeze and follows you to the airplane.
 The 182 is parked on the east side of the FBO, tied down next to a Cirrus.
 The preflight goes clean.
-You fire up, pick up your clearance from ground: "Skylane seven-three-five Golf Hotel, cleared to Burlington Municipal via direct, seven thousand, squawk four-two-one-one."
+You fire up and pick up your clearance from ground: "Skylane seven-three-five Golf Hotel, cleared to Burlington Municipal via direct, seven thousand, squawk four-two-one-one."

 Taxi, runup, takeoff.
-You climb through a layer of broken cumulus at 3,500, pop into the smooth gold air above, and settle into a steady 130 knots at 7,000.
-You are in the system, on top, cruising north at cruise power.
+You climb through a layer of broken cumulus at 3,500, pop into the smooth gold air above, and settle into a steady 130 knots at 7,000, lean of peak, 11 gallons an hour.
+You are in the system, on top, cruising north.
+Connie settles into the right seat with her book.
+Springfield slides by on the right, then Peoria, then Pontiac.

+Somewhere around forty minutes in, Chicago Center hands you off to the next sector.
 You take the handoff.
 The terrain below is invisible now.
-The cloud tops have risen to meet you; your wings are in and out of the cirrus-wisp tops.
-The G1000 is its usual reliable self — the attitude indicator dead-steady, the HSI spinning slowly toward your course, the magenta line ticking off the miles.
+The tops have risen to meet you; your wings are in and out of the cirrus-wisp tops.
+The G1000 is its usual reliable self.
+The attitude indicator is dead steady, the HSI walks slowly toward your course, and the magenta line ticks off the miles.

 Ninety nautical miles south of Burlington, over northern Illinois, you hear a single soft chime.
 The PFD flashes.
 A red "X" appears over the attitude indicator.
 The HSI goes red.
 "AHRS FAIL" appears in white letters in the CAS window.
 The GFC 700 autopilot disconnects with a crisp double-beep.
-The airplane, briefly, does nothing wrong — you were trimmed and balanced — but the instruments are now wrong.
+The airplane, briefly, does nothing wrong.
+You were trimmed and balanced.
+But the instruments are now wrong.

 <<goto "AHRSFail">>"Two hours," you tell Connie.
 "I want the front to lift a little more.
 Let's grab lunch."